Rajkumar Sharma (cricketer)

-Rajkumar Sharma, was born in Saharanpur, Uttar Pradesh on 18 June 1965, and is a cricket coach and a former Ranji Trophy player.
+Rajkumar Sharma is a cricket coach and a former Ranji Trophy player.
+He was born in Saharanpur, Uttar Pradesh on 18 June 1965.

-Rajkumar Sharma was a right-handed batsman and a right-arm off break bowler.
+Sharma was a right-handed batsman and a right-arm off break bowler.
 He represented Delhi in First Class Cricket (1986-1991) matches and also some List A matches.

 On 29 September 2016, He was awarded Dronacharya Award for his coaching.

 He appointed coach of Malta national cricket team for 2019 Spain Triangular T20I Series from 29 to 31 March 2019.